03/20/2017 by Jose Marrero

 Having the option to discard Energy while having your opponent under item lock can be clutch at times since it's not that easy to find energy when your hand is nothing but items.

 That will conclude this short article.
-Be sure to keep an eye out at your upcoming Standard events for these two decks because they will surely see a moderate amount of play.
-Honestly Vileplume can overcome Volcanion if you get a turn one Vileplume set up and plan out your strategy with a Lysandre on a big retreater and then using Meowth from there which is how Pablo won game two against Pedro.
-However, Pedro's list was more ideal against the item lock due to cards like Olympia, and Fisherman which both help under the lock not to mention Scorched Earth can be useful in that matchup as well.
+Be sure to keep an eye out for your upcoming Standard events for these two decks because they will surely see a moderate amount of play.
+Honestly, Vileplume can overcome Volcanion if you get a turn one Vileplume set up and plan out your strategy with a Lysandre on a big retreater and then using Meowth from there which is how Pablo won game two against Pedro.
+However, Pedro's list was ideal against the item lock due to cards like Olympia, and Fisherman which both help under the lock not to mention Scorched Earth can be useful in that matchup as well.
 I personally dislike Volcanion so I would much rather play Decidueye-GX/Vileplume because a turn one Vileplume can beat anything which is why the deck is so strong.
 People thought Decidueye-GX/Basics were strong but no it's with Vileplume that makes it a wonder.

 With that said, don't forget to check out The Chaos Gym on YouTube and Twitch for updates and player interviews, as well as live streaming from Grafton Roll and Rahul Reddy.
 As always, be sure to check out Team ARG's Pokémon page on Facebook, Team ARG Pokemon-TCG for tons of deck lists and interviews from great players.
 If you have any questions about these lists or decks in general or about Team ARG then please feel free to leave me a comment below or message me on Facebook and I'll be sure to get to them as soon as possible.
 As usual, if you enjoyed reading this article, then please consider giving it a thumbs up.
-If you want to see a specific type of article or topic next time, don't hesitate to give me ideas down below and I'll consider them, or if you have any other deck ideas and want to see an analysis on it, then by all means post it and I'll take a look.
+If you want to see a specific type of article or topic next time, don't hesitate to give me ideas down below and I'll consider them, or if you have any other deck ideas and want to see an analysis on it, then, by all means, post it and I'll take a look.
 As always, keep an eye out for more articles to come.
 Until next time!